Takkari Donga Chakkani Chukka: Reception

 Takkari Donga Chakkani Chukka received praise for its engaging storyline and action sequences.
 Vijaya of Visalaandhra gave the film a positive review.

 However, its box office performance was reported differently by various sources.
 While Andhra Bhoomi reported that the film performed well, Andhra Jyothi mentioned that the film's commercial success was hindered due to a cyclone affecting Andhra Pradesh at the time of its release.

 Legacy

 The film laid the groundwork for future collaborations between K. S. R. Das and Krishna.
 Their partnership continued in successful films such as Mosagallaku Mosagadu (1971) and Dongalaku Donga (1977), the former becoming a milestone in Indian cinema.

 Krishna's son, Mahesh Babu, starred in Takkari Donga (2002), a Western film that honours the 1969 original through its title, though the plots differ.
+Krishna also features in that film in a guest role.